on EHL's job platform

 In addition to the many administrative and management-level internships that you can acces through EHL's job platform, you will also have the opportunity to pursue the following one-of-a-kind internship experiences through EHL.

 Internship in your own start-up: Do you have a food or hospitality-relevant project or start-up idea?
-You can do your second internship by further developing your project whilst being based at the EHL Innovation Village's Business Incubator, where you will be guided by faculty innovation experts.
+You can do your second internship by further developing your project whilst being based at the EHL Innovation Hub, where you will be guided by faculty innovation experts.

-Internship in an Innovation Village start-up: Are you interested in the thriving entrepreneurship world but don’t have a project of your own?
-You can apply to do your second internship in one of the 20 food and hospitality start-ups based at EHL's Business Incubator.
+Internship in an Innovation Hub start-up: Are you interested in the thriving entrepreneurship world but don’t have a project of your own?
+You can apply to do your second internship in one of the 20 food and hospitality start-ups based at EHL Innovation Hub.

 Student Entrepreneurship Project (SEP) in your own start-up: Do you have a food or hospitality-relevant start-up?
-You can do a SEP in Semester 6 by further developing it whilst being based at the EHL's Business Incubator, where you will be guided by faculty innovation experts.
+You can do a SEP in Semester 6 by further developing it whilst being based at the EHL Innovation Hub, where you will be guided by faculty innovation experts.

 JEHL and Club des Entrepreneurs: EHL puts you in contact with subject matter experts among our faculty and alumni, plus external talents (entrepreneurs, multinational companies, academia, experts, etc) to collaborate in innovation and entrepreneurship projects.
 These contacts and partnerships generate many opportunities for EHL students and student committees.